LEARNING SUPPORT SERVICES POLICY

-- The leadership of Gaglardi Academy including the School Board, Director/principal, and learning support teacher strives to ensure a school culture that is loving, safe, healthy and inclusive of all children including the opportunity for a quality education for children with special needs.
+- The leadership of Gaglardi Academy including the School Board, Director, Principal, and learning support coordinator strives to ensure a school culture that is loving, safe, healthy and inclusive of all children including the opportunity for a quality education for children with special needs.

-- The leadership of Gaglardi Academy (School Board, and Director/principal) and the support of all faculty are essential to the successful implementation of quality educational programs.
+- The leadership of Gaglardi Academy and the support of all faculty are essential to the successful implementation of quality educational programs.
 Successful programs are based on need, in the best interest of the child, and are instructionally effective.

 - Inclusion benefits all students: those without learning challenges learn to understand and empathize; and those with learning needs experience success and maximize their social, emotional, intellectual and physical well-being.

 - Gaglardi Academy will assess individual applications for admission of all children with special needs on a case-by-case basis.
 The School Director will have the final approval of the admittance of children with special needs.
 The criteria used as a basis for School Director approval will include, but are not limited to the following:

 - Financial resources necessary to support the child’s learning with special needs.